mmontone/acme/README.md

 Configurator is run invoking configurator command from the command line.
 By default, it runs in normal mode; that means, it opens a GUI for adding, removing and editing configurations.

-A configurations schemas files is required.
+A configuration schemas files is required.
+The schemas file contains a serialization of the configuration schemas in XML format.

 By default, Configurator looks for configurator.schema in the current directory.
-It shows and errors if it can not find it.
+It shows an error if it can not find it.
 A different file or location can be specified through the –schemas SCHEMAS option.
 If the schemas file is found, then it is parsed and loaded.
-The schemas file is in XML format.

 Apart from that, Configurator maintains configurations in another file, which by default is configurator.config.
-It can be specified to be something else through the –configs CONFIGS option.
+That file contains the configurations serialized in XML format.
+It can be specified to be something else WITH the -–configs CONFIGS option.

 Configurator can be run in three different modes fundamentally.

 - **Normal mode**: this mode is invoked running configurator with no special arguments from the command line (apart from the schema and configs arguments).
 In this mode, the standard configuration navigation UI is opened.
-This UI si meant for end users.
+This UI is meant for end users.
 The user can create, remove and edit his configurations from here.
-He doesn’t need to know how to build a configuration schema (although that is not difficult at all, as we will see.)
+He doesn’t need to know about how to build a configuration schema (although that is not difficult at all, as we will see.)
 Apart from that, when editing the configuration, the user gets a (hopefully) decent UI with custom option editors depending on the type of options and validation.

     This is an example of Configurator running in normal mode:

 ![configs](https://raw.github.com/mmontone/configurator/master/doc/images/configurator1.png)

-- **Setup mode**: this mode is invoked running configurator with the –setup option from the command line.
+- **Setup mode**: this mode is invoked running configurator with the --setup option from the command line.
 In this mode, the configuration schemas navigator UI is opened.
 The developer can create, remove and edit configuration schemas from here.
 Configuration schemas are descriptions of how configurations should be, with nested sections and different type of options.
 He can build the application specific configuration schemas from here.

     This is an example of Configurator running in setup mode: